meaviral17/Army-Surveillance-Enhancer/README.md

 ## Future Work

-July 05, 2024: <s> Making a pipeline which will detect and correct in the same app </s>
+July 05, 2024: Making a pipeline which will detect and correct in the same app

 ---